haekelmeister/iPhonePiano/README.md

 ## SwiftPianoTemplate

 This project contains a sample starter code for a project programmatically creating UIViews instead of Storyboards.
 Feel free to use this starter code for your task.

+## Piano Sounds

+The directory `grand-piano-mp3-sounds` contains sample sounds you can use for this task.
+Alternatively you can use sounds from `https://github.com/pffy/mp3-piano-sound` or other sample sounds of your preference.